Sand Lake, New York

 Sand Lake is a town in south-central part of Rensselaer County, New York, United States.
 Sand Lake is about 13 miles east of Albany, New York.
-Within the town are three hamlets: Averill Park, Glass Lake and the hamlet of Sand Lake.
+As of the 2020 census, the population was 8,348.
+Within the town are four hamlets: West Sand Lake, Averill Park, Glass Lake and the hamlet of Sand Lake.
 Its four lakes are a source of recreation.
 Many commercial enterprises of the 19th century and into the 20th century relied on power generated from the Wynants Kill Creek and Burden Lake mills.
-The area is known for fertile soil for grazing and agriculture.
-The estimated population for 2016 census was 8,490.
+The area is known for its fertile soil for grazing and agriculture.

 History

-Early History
+Early history

 Sand Lake was first home to Native Americans.
 In 1629, Kiliaen van Rensselaer acquired a 700,000-acre land grant to establish a Dutch colony, encompassing what later became Sand Lake.
 Called the Manor of Rensselaerswyck, it was 48 miles across and 24 miles long.
 In 1664, it became a colony of England and was called the Province of New York.
 It flipped back to the Dutch in 1672, and returned to the English in 1674.

 In the 1750s, Dutch settlers moved into what is now Sand Lake, followed by German pioneers.
 By 1772, present day Sand Lake was in the Rensselaerwyck District of Albany County.
 It was held by the English until the Revolutionary War (1775–1783).
 In 1792, when the town of Rensselaerwyck was divided into two towns, Greenbush and Stephentown.
 Present day Sand Lake extended into both towns.

 In 1805, the Union Meetinghouse was built for worship by Methodists, Baptists, and Presbyterians.
 It was the town's oldest public building and was a station on the Underground Railroad.